Epinova/epinova-dxp-deployment/documentation/DeployNugetPackage.md

 #### Drop path
 **[string]** - **required**
 The path in Azure DevOps where the nuget file(s) is placed.
+Will try to find the file with the following pattern: "[DropPath]/*.[SourceApp].*.nupkg".
+The SourceApp is equal to what you specify for the "SourceApp" parameter.
+If you specify "cms,commerce", it will try to find both "[DropPath]/*.cms.*.nupkg" and "[DropPath]/*.commerce.*.nupkg" to upload to DXP.
 **Example:** `$(System.DefaultWorkingDirectory)/_ProjectName-CI/drop`
 **Default value:** `$(DropPath)`